vudinhso/vudinhso.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Welcome.
+My first name is Dinh-Son, my family name is Vu.
+I am a lecturer in Robotics and Mechatronics at RMIT Vietnam.
+You will find information about my professional career.
+Please contact me by [email](dinh-son.vu@rmit.edu.vn) if our research interests are aligned.

 Please write an introduction about yourself here.
 You can create hyperlink like this to your [YouTube channel](https://www.youtube.com/@AcademiaRobot).
 You like parallel mechanisms, robotic arm.
 You work with Jaco robot, reinforcement learning.
 You work in different Universities: RMIT Vietnam, AUM Kuwait, AAU Aalborg, ULaval Canada, Cranfield UK, UTC France.